hyperledger-solang/solang/docs/installing.rst

 `<https://github.com/hyperledger-labs/solang/releases/download/v0.1.7/solang.exe>`_

-For MacOS, there is a binary available:
+For MacOS, there is an intel binary available.
+Remember to remove the quarantine attribute using ``xattr -d com.apple.quarantine solang-mac`` in the terminal.

 `<https://github.com/hyperledger-labs/solang/releases/download/v0.1.7/solang-mac>`_

 Using hyperledgerlabs/solang docker hub images
 ----------------------------------------------